christianhbye/21cmVAE/README.rst

 Optional: matplotlib, jupyter, ipykernel (all required for the sample notebooks), pytest (for testing).

-The simplest way to install 21cmVAE with all dependencies is with pip.
-We recommend doing this in a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
+We recommend installing 21cmVAE in a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
 To set up a virtual environment on Unix or MacOS:

 .. code:: bash